-- 6.111 The parties told us that Southampton was a very good cinema market but the Cineworld cinema was not well located and it faced competition from the newer and larger Odeon.
+- 6.119 The parties told us that Southampton was a very good cinema market but the Cineworld cinema was not well located and it faced competition from the newer and larger Odeon.
 In addition, the Vue in Eastleigh had taken customers from both Odeon Southampton and Cineworld Southampton when it opened.
 Southampton City Council was also of the view that customers living in the northern part of Southampton would find Vue Eastleigh more convenient.
-The parties noted that although located close to the Cineworld, Picturehouse Southampton was thriving because of its differentiated offer. - 6.112 The GUPPI calculations suggest that Picturehouse Southampton would have an incentive to increase prices following the merger, while for Cineworld Southampton the incentive would be limited. - 6.113 In the course of our inquiry, outline permission was awarded to Hammerson for the development of a brown-field site adjacent to the West Quay Shopping Centre.
-Hammerson told us that the scheme comprised plans for a ten-screen cinema, which would open by mid-2016, on the assumption that detailed planning permission was obtained within 12 months. [≫] The parties told us that there was an expectation that Odeon would close down within three or four years after the opening of the new cinema, but overall cinema capacity would still be higher than currently.
-We considered on the basis of the parties' evidence that the timescale and likelihood of Odeon's exit were too uncertain to take it into account in our analysis. - 6.114 Given the level of probability and scale of entry that are expected in Southampton, in addition to the strong competitive constraints that appear to be exerted by existing cinemas, in particular by Odeon Southampton, we provisionally conclude that the acquisition of Picturehouse by Cineworld is unlikely to result in an SLC in the market for cinema exhibition services in the Southampton area.

-- Stratford (London) - 6.115 Picturehouse operates one cinema in Stratford.
-There are two Cineworld cinemas (The O2 and West India Quay) within a 10-minute drive-time.
-Both Cineworld cinemas can be reached by public transport in less than 25 minutes.
+The parties noted that although located close to the Cineworld, Picturehouse Southampton was thriving because of its differentiated offer. - 6.120 The GUPPI calculations suggest that Picturehouse Southampton would have an incentive to increase prices following the merger, while for Cineworld Southampton the incentive would be limited. - 6.121 In the course of our inquiry, outline permission was awarded to Hammerson for the development of a brown-field site adjacent to the West Quay Shopping Centre.
+Hammerson told us that the scheme comprised plans for a ten-screen cinema, which would open by mid-2016, on the assumption that detailed planning permission was obtained within 12 months. [≫] Odeon considered that entry in Southampton would be neither timely nor likely, based on its experience in other areas, but did not provide additional evidence relating specifically to Southampton.
+The parties told us that there was an expectation that Odeon would close down within three or four years after the opening of the new cinema, but overall cinema capacity would still be higher than currently.
+We considered on the basis of the parties' evidence that the timescale and likelihood of Odeon's exit were too uncertain to take it into account in our analysis. - 6.122 Given the level of probability and scale of timely entry that are expected in Southampton, in addition to the strong competitive constraints that appear to be exerted by existing cinemas, in particular by Odeon Southampton, we conclude that the acquisition of Picturehouse by Cineworld is unlikely to result in an SLC in the market for cinema exhibition services in the Southampton area. - Stratford (London) - 6.123 Picturehouse operates one cinema in Stratford.
+There are two Cineworld cinemas (Cineworld Greenwich-The O2 and West India Quay) within a 15-minute drive-time.
 Following the merger, there would remain at least six fascias within 20- and 30-minute drive-times of each of the three cinemas.
 Alternative cinemas include both non-multiplexes (such as Rich Mix and Rio Cinema) and multiplexes, in particular a 17-screen cinema operated by Vue in the Westfield centre in Stratford (Vue Stratford).
 As noted in paragraph 5.17, people in London are on average less likely to travel to the cinema by car than they are outside London.
-For this reason, there are difficulties with relying on drive-time isochrones to identify a reliable set of competing cinemas. - 6.116 The diversion ratio from Picturehouse Stratford to the two Cineworld cinemas was one of the lowest among the cinemas we surveyed.
-By contrast, a large proportion of customers of the three Stratford cinemas that we surveyed said that they would switch to the Vue Stratford following a price rise or the closure of the relevant cinema fascia; and a large proportion of Cineworld O2 would switch to the Odeon Greenwich.
+For this reason, there are difficulties with relying on drive-time isochrones to identify a reliable set of competing cinemas. - 6.124 The diversion ratio from Picturehouse Stratford to the two Cineworld cinemas was one of the lowest among the cinemas we surveyed.
+By contrast, a large proportion of customers of the three Stratford cinemas that we surveyed said that they would switch to the Vue Stratford following a price rise or the closure of the relevant cinema fascia; and a large proportion of Cineworld Greenwich-The O2 would switch to the Odeon Greenwich.
 A significant proportion would also switch to cinemas we did not identify in our survey, thus suggesting that the choice set for customers in the catchment areas of the parties' Stratford cinemas is wide.
-In addition, our GUPPI calculations are low compared with the other estimates we have calculated for other areas. - 6.117 The opening of Picturehouse Hackney in October 2011 appeared to have had a significant impact on Cineworld West India Quay.
-However, Cineworld told us that this coincided with Cineworld taking over of the management of The O2 [≫].
-We therefore did not consider the results of this particular event to be reliable in estimating competition between Cineworld and Picturehouse cinemas.
+In addition, our GUPPI calculations are low compared with the estimates we have calculated for other areas.